 - Contact Form

 - Unsubscribe Form

 You can decide which forms you want to activate and where you would like the forms to be submitted, whether that’s Fireside or a staffer’s email address.
 To add a form not on this list or one with different fields than the default, just ask our web team to build you a custom form.

 8. Do you need a custom site or is a template enough?

 When redesigning your website, you can choose between creating a custom site or using a template.
-If you’re interested in a custom website, the sky’s the limit on how it can look and function.
-The custom option gives you more creative flexibility and the opportunity to have a big hand in the design process.
+If you’re interested in a custom website, sky’s the limit on how it can look and function.
+The custom option gives you more creative flexibility and the opportunity to have a bigger hand in the design process.
 If you’re looking for a more cost-effective option with a shorter timeline, using a template may be a better route.

 Once you’ve answered all these questions, you should be in a good place to start sourcing website vendors and exploring options for design.
 Ensuring that you have an easy-to-navigate site is key to an effective online presence.
 Make sure your website is optimized, so constituents can easily browse and find the information they need.

 We’re here to help.
 Contact us below to get your website redesign started!